GaborBakos/GaborBakos.github.io/_pages/about.md

 ---
 My name is Gabor Bakos, I am currently an MSc Mathematical and Computational Finance student at the University of Oxford.
 I have recently finished my MSc thesis on Reinforcement Learning in the Algorithmic Trading Domain and will soon be graduating from Oxford.
-As an Undergraduate I finished top of the year in the Mathematics and Economics Departments with the Bsc Financial Mathematics degree.
+As an Undergraduate I had a cumulative grade of 91% in BSc Financial Mathematics from the University of Surrey.

 **key languages** `Python` `R` `C++` `Matlab` `VBA`